Should I Be a Variety Streamer or Play a Single Game?

 What qualities do you need

-- Personality is the reason variety streamers succeed — whether it’s the way their engage with their community, whether they are funny or whether they do something completely unique to Twitch — a variety streaming stands out on the strength of who they are
+- Personality is the reason variety streamers succeed — whether it’s the way they’re engaging with their community, whether they are funny or whether they do something completely unique to Twitch — a variety streaming stands out on the strength of who they are

 - If you are not good at the game — you need to be able to still make it entertaining to the viewer

-- A engaged community — which you are continuously engaging with (be it across social media, in Twitch chat or through rewards such as viewer games)
+- An engaged community — which you are continuously engaging with (be it across social media, in Twitch chat or through rewards such as viewer games)

 - You play what you want, when you want

-- Easiest way to stand out as a personality
+- The easiest way to stand out as a personality

 - Your community will become loyal followers of you and your ‘brand’

 - It’s going to be slower and harder to grow without playing a dedicated game every day/week

 - Your competition is every single streamer on Twitch as opposed to just the broadcasters in one game